 These orchids naturally grow in rocky areas with little soil.
 Their large roots meander through the air and grasp onto nearby trees and other objects.
 Growing them in a typical potting soil can kill the plants.
 Instead, opt for a basket that allows good airflow for the roots.
 To keep the plant in place, add bark, peat moss, or another soilless medium to the basket.
 You also can use a potting medium specifically made for orchids.
 Eventually, the roots will attach to the basket to hold the plant upright.

 Vandas require a great deal of water.
 In periods of high temperatures they might need to be watered twice a day.
 Water roughly once a week during winter dormancy.
 Keep the container's medium consistently moist but not soggy during the growing season.

 Vandas prefer temperatures above 65 degrees Fahrenheit.
 They can tolerate lower temperatures, but prolonged exposure to cold can have a profound effect on a plant's growth and flowering.
 Exposure to any temperature below 50 degrees Fahrenheit can cause delayed flowering for up to a year.

-Likewise, Vandas require high humidity to thrive.
+Likewise, vandas require high humidity to thrive.
 They need a humidity level of at least 60 percent, and preferably around 80 percent.
 To raise the humidity, you can place your plant on a tray of gravel filled with water, as long as the roots aren't sitting directly in the water.